billryan/algorithm-exercise/README.md

 2. Part II is the analysis and summary of programming problems, and most of the programming problems come from <https://leetcode.com/> and <http://www.lintcode.com/>.
 3. Part III is the appendix of resume and other supplements.

 This project is hosted on <https://github.com/billryan/algorithm-exercise> and rendered by [Gitbook](https://www.gitbook.com/book/yuanbin/algorithm/details).
 You can star the repository on the GitHub to keep track of updates.
-RSS feed is under development.
+Another choice is to subscribe channel `#github_commit` via Slack <https://ds-algo.slack.com/messages/github_commit/>. ~~RSS feed is under development.~~

 You can view/search this document online or offline, feel free to read it. :)